marl64/autoMP/README.md

 ## Setup

-1. Download and extract the autoMP source code.
+1. Download and extract the autoMP files.

 2. If they don't already exist, create 2 new folders, "input" and "output" in the autoMP folder.